NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     from the along-track direction.
 Pass in a large value, such as 1e+5.
 This is best used only with linescan cameras created with ``sat_sim`` (:ref:`sat_sim`).

+--initial-camera-constraint
+    When constraining roll and yaw, measure these not in the satellite along-track/across-track/down coordinate system, but relative to the initial camera poses.
+This is experimental.
+Internally, the roll weight will then be applied to the pitch angle, because the camera coordinate system is rotated by 90 degrees in the sensor plane relative to the satellite coordinate system.
+The goal is the same, to penalize deviations that are not aligned with satellite pitch.

 --reference-dem <string>
     If specified, constrain every ground point where rays from